apache/calcite/site/_docs/reference.md

 | TO_CHAR        | Format date based on the format given
 | STRTOK         | Tokenizes a given string and returns the requested part
 | REGEXP_MATCH_COUNT | Returns the number of matching occurrences in the input
-| ARRAY_LENGTH       | Returns the number of elements in array
 {% endcomment %}
 -->